dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 Now the component CSS can access the `.nav-open` class up the DOM tree from the header component.

-> **NOTE:** Recall that the site layout and navigation functionality styles remained global rather than being componetized in `app.component.scss` (instead we deleted that file).
+> **Note:** Recall that the site layout and navigation functionality styles remained global rather than being componetized in `app.component.scss` (instead we deleted that file).
 We could have moved the sections of the global `_layout.scss` into different child components and replaced references to parent styles with `:host-context()`.
 We didn't do this because the goal of this tutorial is to demonstrate _as close to a 1:1 migration as possible_ while covering many topics.
 When we're finished migrating the entire app, I encourage you to refactor where desirable!
 We'll highlight refactoring suggestions in the summaries of each part of this tutorial.

 ### Component Interaction